Padding oracle attack: Encrypting messages with Padding oracle attack (CBC-R)

 The CBC-R attack will not work against an encryption scheme that authenticates ciphertext (using a message authentication code or similar) before decrypting.

 Attacks using padding oracles

-The original attack was published in 2002 by Serge Vaudenay.
+The original attack against CBC was published in 2002 by Serge Vaudenay.
 Concrete instantiations of the attack were later realised against SSL and IPSec.
 It was also applied to several web frameworks, including JavaServer Faces, Ruby on Rails and ASP.NET as well as other software, such as the Steam gaming client.
-In 2012 it was shown to be effective against some hardened security devices.
+In 2012 it was shown to be effective against PKCS 11 cryptographic tokens.